agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 - Data science
 - Party politics

-#### My next steps

-The focus for this article should be that I develop through this post what I should do next, like in the next 6 months.
-Where should I begin and what should I do.

-I am broadly looking at few things based on the rough list I have and the Career Quiz

-1. Sticking to design engineering

-	- Working in the US?
-	- Staying in DE
-	- Attempting to startup
-	- Going into the NGO management after a few years in this field.

-2. Moving to DataScience

-   - DS
-   - Programming
-   - Machine learning PhD
-   - Working at GiveWell type of NGO's

-3. Doing an MBA

-	- IB
-	- NGO as analyst or management
-	- Management Consulting
-	- Marketting Sales
-	- trading in quantitative hedge funds

-4. Civil services

-	Dont know where or how to start, other than in India, but I am not sure of the evaluating the kind of impact I can have in India

-5. Think Tanks

-6. Working at Effective Altruism organizations
+In addition to the above, I also would like to evaluate the current job I am working at now, difference between working at the US and in Netherlands, and if the career can somehow lead to Direct Work.

 #### Comparing

-The plan is to write about these:

-Compare them based on Career Capital:  Skills, Connections, Credentials, Runway, &
-Personal fit, job satisfaction, Supportive conditions, Impact

-And to all the career options I have until now.
+The following parameters are used to compare each career path:

+- Career Capital
+  - Skills
+  - Connections
+  - Credentials
+  - Career Capital

+- Personal Fit

+- Job satisfaction or supportive conditions

+- Impact

-Following this, I would like to also use the decision making chart and the decision tool of the 80k hours website to do the same.
+Following this, I could use the decision making chart and the decision tool of the 80k-hours website to do the same to determine the result.

 **Career Capital**